Alexcj10/OpenChain-Network/README.md

 # SMART Network Token Project

 ## 🚀 Introduction
-Welcome to the **SMART Network Token** project!
+Welcome to the **SMART Network Token (SNET)** project!
 We are building a Solana-based cryptocurrency token with a vision to create a decentralized, efficient, and scalable network.
 Your support will help us make this project a reality.

 ## 💡 Project Goals
-- **Launch SMART Network Token** on the **Solana blockchain**.
+- **Launch SMART Network Token (SNET)** on the **Solana blockchain**.
 - **Create a decentralized ecosystem** that empowers users and fosters innovation.
 - **Build a community** that values transparency, security, and scalability.

 ## 🌟 Support the Project
-If you'd like to support the development of **SMART Network Token**, you can send donations to my Solana wallet:
+If you'd like to support the development of **SMART Network Token (SNET)**, you can send donations to my Solana wallet:

 **Solana Wallet Address**:
 `DcjbR978E3P4WmrRB6jHFZekAp1UgP5W35yP7W1Kd3p5`